Facebook sued by DC attorney general over alleged privacy violations

 Facebook is "reviewing the complaint," a company spokesperson said in a statement, and looks "forward to continuing our discussions with attorneys general in DC and elsewhere."

-The lawsuit comes as Facebook is grappling with concerns about whether it did enough to protect the privacy and security of the data its users share on the social network.
+The lawsuit comes as Facebook is grappling with concerns about whether it's done enough to protect the privacy and security of the data its users share on the social network.
 Meanwhile, lawmakers and regulators have been under pressure to take action against the tech giant.

 On Tuesday, The New York Times reported that Facebook gave greater access to user data than was previously disclosed, allowing Netflix and Spotify to read Facebook users' private messages.
 Last week, Facebook said a bug may have exposed to outside developers the private photos of up to 6.8 million of its users.